RDorville/EP1000/06_CAD.md

 * Raster
     *  Raster images deal with pixels on the screen.
 It is used mainly for rendering images (e.g. Photographs).
 Images are represented by "dots" or "pixels" in a set resolution (number of dots/pixels per inch).
-    *  Raster images are characterised by becoming fuzzy as you zoom/enlarge the image.
+    *  Raster images are characterized by becoming fuzzy as you zoom/enlarge the image.
 As the image is represented by dots, as you enlarge the image the dots become bigger.
     *  Raster images are mainly used for photographs and image representation.
-    *  Important resoultions (measured as dpi (dots per inch)), the higher the amount of memory required to stor the image.
+    *  Important resolutions (measured as dpi (dots per inch)), the higher the amount of memory required to store the image.
-        -  72 dpi Applie/Mac screen resolution
+        -  72 dpi Apple/Mac screen resolution
         -  96 dpi Windows screen resolution
         -  300 dpi min Printer resolution
     *  Software